BMW M2 new car review

 Cost of ownership

-BMW quotes a combined fuel consumption return of between 28.8mpg and 29.4mpg - but of course if you ever regularly get close to that, you shouldn't have bought an M2 in the first place.
-The CO2 reading is rated at 223-218g/km.
-All these efficiency stats are significantly better than those of a rival 718 Cayman GTS (28.0mpg and 230g/km).
+BMW quotes a combined fuel consumption return of up to 29.1mpg for the auto rear-driven M2 - but of course if you ever regularly get close to that, you shouldn't have bought an M2 in the first place.
+The rear-driven auto M2 CO2 reading is rated at up to 221g/km; that rises to 233g/km with the manual model.
+For the M2 xDrive, the readings are up to 27.4mpg and up to 233g/km.

 What else might you need to know?
 Well, routine maintenance is dictated by 'Condition Based Servicing' that monitors oil level and engine wear, taking into account how long it's been and how far the car has travelled since its previous garage visit.
 Like all M cars, this one needs a first running-in service at 1,200 miles.